10 Day Dominican Republic Itinerary

 Getting To Santo Domingo

 Frequent buses run from La Vega to Santo Domingo with Caribe Tours for about 300 pesos.
-It’s possible to grab a direct bus from Puerto Plata to Santo Domingo if you plan to slip La Vega.
+It’s possible to grab a direct bus from Puerto Plata to Santo Domingo if you plan to skip La Vega.

 Getting to Boca Chica